DevExpress/Reporting.Import/README.md

 # Project Specifics

+> _This report conversion tool is limited in scope (due to differences between DevExpress Reports and other reporting tools).
+Review the [requirements and limitations](https://docs.devexpress.com/XtraReports/1468/get-started-with-devexpress-reporting/add-a-report-to-your-.net-application/convert-third-party-reports-to-devexpress-reports#requirements) related to this product before you convert reports._
+>
+> _This project intentionally does not contain third-party libraries.
+To compile the application, add references to required assemblies._

 You can modify the following options in project properties:

  *	The **Build** Tab’s **Conditional compilation symbols** specifies the list of all supported third-party suppliers (all are enabled by default);